cowprotocol/cms/README.md

 - **Linux**: [PostgreSQL for Linux](https://www.postgresql.org/download/linux/)
 - **Windows**: [PostgreSQL for Windows](https://www.postgresql.org/download/windows/)

-Once you know the running port, you can setup th .env file:
+Once you know the running port, you can setup the .env file:

 ```bash
 # Create an ENV file from the example